About

 6. Screening possible solutions for feasibility

 Experimentation: On-farm experiments are conducted in the fields of representative farmers and to examine a small number of experimental variables.
-Those experiments may be described and classified in a number of ways, but regardless of classification most of them progress from exploring production problems, to testing possible solutions, and then to verifying recommendations and demonstrating them with farmers.
+These experiments may be described and classified in a number of ways, but regardless of classification most of them progress from exploring production problems, to testing possible solutions, and then to verifying recommendations and demonstrating them with farmers.

 Assessment: The results of the on-farm experiments should be analyzed carefully.
 The analysis requires an assessment of farmers’ reactions and opinions.
-A thorough agronomic interpretation, and careful statistical and economic analysis will be helpful to this stage.
+A thorough agronomic interpretation, and careful statistical and economic analysis will be helpful at this stage.
 The results of the assessment are then used to plan future research and to make recommendations for farmers.

 KVK submits the Action Plan for technical intervention to ICAR – ATARI.
-Based on the approval KVK conducts On Farm Testing in Field Crops, Horticulture Crops, Farm Implements, Enterprises and Livestock in the district.
+Based on the approval, KVK conducts On Farm Testing in Field Crops, Horticulture Crops, Farm Implements, Enterprises and Livestock in the district.

 B. FRONT LINE DEMONSTRATION (FLD)